June 3, 2022 was the 33rd anniversary of the massacre of pro-democracy students in Tiananmen Square by the Chinese

 For the full story, see:

-(Note: the online version of the story has the date July 23, 2021, and has the title “Disney Looks to Relocate Its Theme-Park Magic Makers to Florida.”
-Where there is a slight difference in wording, the quotes above follow the online version.)
+(Note: the online version of the story has the date Nov.
+29, 2021, and has the title “A ‘Simpsons’ Episode Lampooned Chinese Censorship.
+In Hong Kong, It Vanished.”
+Where there is a slight difference in wording between the versions, the passages quoted above follow the online version.)